On this page

 Older workers nearing retirement usually have less need for income protection, but this can also apply to part-time workers or those with multiple super accounts.

 IP policies inside super tend to have fewer features than policies outside super.
-Standalone IP policies sometimes offer valuable additional benefits such as accommodation, transport and childcare benefits, home assistance, critical illness benefits, nursing care, elective surgery and counselling support.
+Standalone IP policies outside super sometimes offer valuable additional benefits such as accommodation, transport and childcare benefits, home assistance, critical illness benefits, nursing care, elective surgery and counselling support.

 If an IP policy inside super doesn’t meet your needs, consider purchasing one outside super with an Agreed value (a set monthly benefit payment) and link the two policies.
 This can be valuable if you change jobs or have a reduction in your income after taking out your IP policy.
 By linking the two policies, your claim can be assessed against both the super and non-super policies.